 We love campfire food and camping out during the summer!
+Check out our Camping Prep List if you are new to camping.
 It’s great bonding time with the family and there’s really nothing like sleeping under the stars and making memories around the campfire.
 Fellow campers know that one of the more enjoyable parts of camping (once you’ve set up your tent, of course) is cooking over the campfire.
 It’s lots of fun, but so often winds up with burnt food or hot dogs lost to the flames.
 Ugh!
 Instead of that huge bummer, give these easy campfire food ideas a try!

 Campfire Food: Breakfast

-This recipe calls for beer, but it’s definitely not required.
-So if you’ve got young ones along or simply don’t want a brew first thing in the morning, just skip that.
+This campfire pancake recipe calls for beer, but it’s definitely not required.
+So if you’ve got young ones along or simply don’t want a brew first thing in the morning, just skip that part.
 We had no idea making pancakes over a campfire was even possible!
-Just make sure you bring you cast iron skillet.
-Cast iron is the way to go when making campfire food!
+Just make sure you bring your cast-iron skillet.
+This is my favorite cast iron and in my opinion, it’s the way to go when making campfire food!

 Who doesn’t love a good breakfast burrito?
 Through the magic of tinfoil and an iron skillet, it’s super easy to make campfire breakfast burritos.
 And it doesn’t take long either!
 That’s a huge plus when your family wakes up “starving!”

 At home, we love eggs, ham, and potatoes for a hearty start to a weekend morning.
-Until we found this recipe to make them all in one skillet, we figured our favorite morning meal was a no go for camping.
-We can’t believe how great it tastes and nothing winds up overcooked!
+Until we found this recipe for the One-Skillet Breakfast to make it all together, we figured our favorite morning meal was a no go for camping.
+We can’t believe how great it tastes and nothing ends up overcooked!

 Campfire Food: Lunch

-You don’t need an oven to make the most delicious nachos.
+My daughter LOVES nachos and these are some of the best you will ever have!
+You don’t need an oven to make these most delicious nachos.
 We honestly weren’t sure how this would work, but they came out great!
 Cheesy and gooey just the way nachos should be.
 Everyone was impressed and they liked this lunch a lot better than those hot dogs AGAIN!

 Chicken and Veggies